ericbulloch/kwmd/write_ups/flow.md

 I do this so that I don't have to remember the ip address of the machine that I am attacking in the capture the flag event.
 I have less to remember and so I can focus more on what I am trying to do.

+Sometimes, as a sanity check, I will run `ping target.thm` or open a browsers and type `http://target.thm` to make sure that everything is working

 # Port Scanning

 I have added information about this on my [nmap tool](../tools/nmap.md#port-scans) page in the Port Scans section.